-WRTI's new weekly feature—Friday Choral Connection, spotlights the heavenly voices of three of Philadelphia’s most esteemed choirs.
+WRTI's weekly feature—Friday Choral Connection—spotlights the heavenly voices of three of Philadelphia’s most esteemed choirs.
 Tune in every Friday at 1:30 PM to hear choral music at its best.
 You'll hear performances by Choral Arts Philadelphia, The Crossing, and Mendelssohn Chorus of Philadelphia, all recorded live in concert from their recent seasons.
-Debra Lew Harder is host.

 Fighting the COVID-19 pandemic has been tough for everyone.
 Group singing, especially, has been deemed a health hazard.
 It’s no wonder that so many listeners have told us that choral singing, with its positive energy, its sense of community, its power to move, and its incredible sound, is something they deeply miss.

 So, we aim to help fill the void by bringing you performances of these three special, and very different, choirs, in repertoire ranging from Baroque masterpieces to contemporary gems.

 "The archives of The Crossing, Choral Arts Philadelphia, and the Mendelssohn Chorus of Philadelphia are incredibly rich resources," says WRTI Classical Music Program Director Heather McDougall.
 "There was no question the time was right to partner with these great organizations and share our favorite selections with listeners."

 The series began on September 4th with Cantata No. 78, “Jesu, der du meine Seele,” by Johann Sebastian Bach, performed by Choral Arts Philadelphia, which specializes in the music of J.S.
 Bach, as well as new music.